 In short, this means that organizations will still need to meet PCI DSS standards, but they will also have more freedom to customize how they choose to meet those standards.
 Organizations will no longer need to meet PCI standards word for word, so long as they can demonstrate the intent to meet standards with a thorough, defense-in-depth approach.

 One example of how this may play out is password security.
 Instead of inconveniencing employees to choose a new password every month, an organization may instead choose to employ stronger passwords, stricter privilege access management and multi-factor authentication.

-Rather than focusing on how organizations meet standards, v4 will focus on the intended security outcome.
+Rather than focusing on how organizations meet standards, the new PCI DSS v4.0 will focus on the intended security outcome.
 Says Sutcliffe, “For many requirements, this is achieved by simply changing the language from stating what ‘must’ be implemented to what the resulting security outcome ‘is’.”

 Through outcomes-based requirements, the Council aims to become more technology-agnostic and address emerging payment and data technologies, including the cloud and other innovations that are changing the way we process payment information.

 After hearing comments from participating organizations, qualified security assessors and approved scanning vendors in late 2019, the Council created a new draft with a few key objectives in mind.
 Namely, the latest draft is meant to promote security as a continuous process, provide the foundation for securing payment data in an ever-changing ecosystem and continue to improve flexibility for a broad range of methods and technologies to meet PCI DSS standards.